Finnoy Travel - Travel Stories and Reviews

 Show at Starlight Club

 Starlight, the nightclub of the Silja Symphony, features bars, a stage, and a casino.
 While the ferry offers free entertainment, there is a cost for drinks.
 We enjoyed an hour at the nightclub, tasting beer and Finnish lonkero while watching a cover band performing evergreen hits.
-Starlight is the place where the main entertainment of the ferry happens and it is also a place for dancing.
-The club is located at the bow of the ferry offering also a nice view outside.
+Starlight is where the main entertainment of the ferry happens and is also a place for dancing.
+The club is at the ferry's bow, offering a nice view outside.

 We wanted to feel fresh the next morning and decided not to stay awake too long.
 That is why we headed to sleep in our cabin early.